InstituteforDiseaseModeling/laser-generic/docs/get-started/optimization.md

     `"Do you think it might be better to...?"`

-    This prevents oversteering the AI into suboptimal solutions.
+    This prevents oversteering the AI into sub-optimal solutions.